ClaraMuller/BezierCurveAndSurface/README.md

 ##### Moves

-Rotations around x,y,z axis with the ritght button mouse and zoom with up and down arrow on the keybord.
+Rotations around x, y, z axis with the right button mouse and zoom with up and down arrow on the keybord.

 ##### Caption